Topology-Aware Network Pruning using Multi-stage Graph Embedding and Reinforcement Learning: Conclusion

 \section{Conclusion}

-This paper proposed a network compression approach called GNN-RL, which utilizes a graph neural network and a reinforcement learning agent to exploit a topology-aware compression policy.
-We introduced a DNN-Graph environment that converts compression states to a topology changing process and allow GNN-RL to learn the desired compression ratio without human intervention.
+This paper proposed a neural network pruning method called GNN-RL that utilizes graph neural networks and reinforcement learning to exploit a topology-aware compression policy.
+We introduced the DNN-Graph environment that converts compression states to a topology modification process and allows GNN-RL to learn the desired compression ratio without human intervention.
 To efficiently embed DNNs and take advantage of motifs, we introduced m-GNN, a new multi-stage graph embedding method.
 In our experiments, GNN-RL is validated and verified on over-parameterized and mobile-friendly networks.
-For the over-parameterized models pruned by GNN-RL, ResNet-110/56/44, the test accuracy even outperformed the original models, i.e. $+0.63\%$ on ResNet-110, $+0.1\%$ on ResNet-56 and $+0.13\%$ on ResNet-44.
-For mobile-friendly DNNs, the $79\%$ FLOPs MobileNet-v2 pruned by GNN-RL increased the test accuracy by $0.19\%$ compared to the original model.
+For over-parameterized models pruned by GNN-RL, ResNet-110/56, the test accuracy even outperformed the original models, i.e. $+0.63\%$ on ResNet-110 and $+0.1\%$ on ResNet-56.
+For mobile-friendly DNNs, the $40\%$ FLOPs MobileNet-v2 pruned by GNN-RL with only $1.4\%$ test accuracy loss.
 Additionally, all the pruned models accelerated the inference speed and saved a considerable amount of memory usage.
+Most importantly, GNN-RL learns the topology transfer policy, enabling the GNN-RL to prune various DNNs with transfer learning.